hashicorp/hcl/README.md

 [Martin Atkins](https://github.com/apparentlymart).
 The expression-related portions of the new native syntax parser build on that work.

-HCL2, which merged the original HCL and HIL languages into this single new language, builds on design and prototyping work by [Martin Atkins](https://github.com/apparentlymart) in [zcl](https://github.com/zclconf/go-zcl).
+HCL 2, which merged the original HCL and HIL languages into this single new language, builds on design and prototyping work by [Martin Atkins](https://github.com/apparentlymart) in [zcl](https://github.com/zclconf/go-zcl).